f-zappa/check_mk_adsl_line/README.md

+⚠️ Sorry, but I won't put more effort into this plugin.
+FTTH is coming to our village, we already have the empty tube in our house and are waiting for the actual fibre which should come within the rest of the year.
+After that, we don't need DSL anymore.

 # Check-MK plugin for monitoring adsl lines
 This Check checks status of an ADSL line via the SNMP ADSL-LINE-MIB.
 Written for and tested with a DrayTek Vigor165, should work on other DrayTek ADSL routers/modems and probably with other hardware (feedback is welcome).